golang/mobile/example/ivy/ios/README.md

 This directory contains the source code to the Ivy iOS app.

-To build, first create the mobile.framework out of the Go implementation of Ivy.
+To build, first create the Mobile.xcframework out of the Go implementation of Ivy.
 Run:

 ```
 go install golang.org/x/mobile/cmd/gomobile@latest
 go install golang.org/x/mobile/cmd/gobind@latest
 ```